-Severe stomach pain might be caused by more serious or surgical illnesses like appendicitis or intussusception, which is when part of the stomach slides into or over itself.
+Severe stomach pain might be caused by more serious illnesses like appendicitis or intussusception, which is when part of the intestine slides into or over itself.

 In adolescent girls, stomach pain can be caused by reproductive issues, including period pain, a twisted ovary and ectopic pregnancy.

 Symptoms related to stomach pain

-The symptoms that come with stomach pain vary depending on what’s causing the stomach pain.
+The symptoms that come with stomach pain depend on what’s causing the stomach pain.

 Stomach cramps and general stomach pain might be associated with food intolerance, excess wind, indigestion and bloating.

 Tummy pain that doesn’t go away could be constipation or a urinary tract infection.
-Children with a urinary tract infection, might also have pain when doing a wee, be doing more wees than normal, and might have a fever, be vomiting and feel irritable.
+Children with a urinary tract infection might also have pain when doing a wee and be doing more wees than normal.
+They might also have a fever, be vomiting and feel irritable.

 A sore tummy is more likely to be a sign of something serious if it wakes your child up, or if the pain is in a specific area of the abdomen, away from your child’s belly button.
 For example, in appendicitis, the pain is usually sharp, and the pain often starts in the middle then moves to the lower right section of the abdomen.
 Your child might also have fever, loss of appetite and vomiting.

 With all types of stomach pain, there’s a risk that your child will become dehydrated.
-You should watch for signs of dehydration, including sunken eyes, less wee than usual, lethargy and weight loss.
-If your child shows these signs, make sure they're drinking enough fluids.
+You should watch for signs of dehydration, including sunken eyes, less urination than usual, lethargy and weight loss.

 Does your child need to see a doctor about stomach pain?

 You should take your child to see your GP if your child:

 - complains of severe pain in the tummy or it wakes them from sleep

 - has tummy pain that doesn’t go away, or that keeps coming and going

 - is unwell or has a fever in addition to the pain

 - complains that the pain gets worse when they move

 - has diarrhoea or vomiting that doesn’t go away